-- During week 53, the ILI consultation rate was 0.0 consultations per 1,000 patient visits. - During week 53, the sentinel response rate was 13%, for both the FluWatch sentinel physicians and the NB SPIN practitioners.
+- During week 1, the ILI consultation rate was 7.0 consultations per 1,000 patient visits which was below the expected levels for this time of year. - During week 1, the sentinel response rate was 26%, for both the FluWatch sentinel physicians and the NB SPIN practitioners.